Pregnant Bristol Palin Announces Gender Of Her Third Baby With Cute Family Photo

 Bristol Palin has finally revealed her unborn baby’s gender as her due date looms just six weeks away.
 The 26-year-old mother shared a family photo with her 130,000 Instagram followers as she announced she and Dakota Meyer are expecting another baby girl.

 The happy couple stands together holding a sign stating the baby’s gender as more photos show their kids getting in on the gender reveal.
-Palin’s 8-year-old son Tripp, whom she shares with ex Levi Johnston, holds a sign saying “I wanted a boy.”
+Palin’s 8-year-old son Tripp, whom she shares with ex Levi Johnston, holds a sign saying, “I wanted a boy.”
 Bristol and Dakota’s 1-year-old daughter Sailor is also seen in the family’s photos as she holds a sign reading “big sis.”

 Dakota and Tripp officially outnumbered ???????? so excited to let you all know, ITS A GIRL!! ????